HimanshuGoel/my-full-stack-learning-app/app-core/docs/[extracted]/miscellaneous.md

 ### Philosophies

+- Must wake up early - Not at 7.
+Not at 6.
+When it’s still dark and quiet, that’s when they rise.
+Because power is built before the world opens its eyes.

+- Move like a weapon.
+Push your body.
+Sweat early.
+Because weakness leaves the body through movement.
+You can’t be mentally dangerous in a physically lazy shell.

+- Read like it’s armour.
+10 pages.
+Every morning.
+They feed the mind like it’s part of the job.
+Because it is.
+The ignorant are predictable.
+Dangerous people aren’t.

+- Block time like a fortress.
+The first 90 minutes are off-limits.
+No meetings.
+No calls.
+No noise.
+They use that time to execute, while others warm up.

+- Cold water.
+No excuses.
+Hydrate.
+Shower.
+Shock the system.
+Wake up with discipline, not dopamine.

+- Eat like it’s fuel, not fun.
+No sugar rush.
+No heavy crash.
+They eat to stay sharp, not to escape.
+What you feed your body is how your brain behaves.

+- Set targets, not to-do lists.
+They don’t write down “tasks.”
+They write down kills.
+Objectives.
+Moves.
+A day without a target is a day given to someone else.

+- Guard the gate.
+No random content.
+No emotional leaks.
+Their inputs are curated.
+Focused.
+Controlled.
+Because in a noisy world, clarity is power.

 - When You Start Making Good Money, Do this - Buy fewer clothes, but wear the highest quality, Eat premium food, not junk, Hire a helper for household chores.
 Buy back your time, Surround yourself with high-value people.

 - The best way to avoid mid-life crisis is to keep on inventing and creating challenges before you.
 So long as the life is full of challenges, there is no scope for mid-life crisis to invade your life.
 Any life devoid of goals and challenges is a life of crisis only.